List of Encantadia (2016 TV series) characters: Sang'gres of Lireo

 Glaiza de Castro portrays Sang'gre Pirena, originally played by Sunshine Dizon.

 Portrayed by Glaiza de Castro, Barbara Miguel (Teen Diwani Pirena), Dimple Magnaye (Child Diwani Pirena).

-The daughter of Mine-a to then Prinsipe Hagorn of Hathoria, Pirena is the eldest of the four Sang'gre sisters, ashti of Sang'gres Lira, Kahlil, Armea, Adamus, Gaeia and Terra, and the mother of Sang'gres Mira and Flamarra.
+The villain turned hero daughter of Mine-a to then Prinsipe Hagorn of Hathoria, Pirena is the eldest of the four Sang'gre sisters, ashti of Sang'gres Lira, Kahlil, Armea, Adamus, Gaeia and Terra, and the mother of Sang'gres Mira and Flamarra.
 She is the keeper of the Brilyante ng Apoy (Gemstone of Fire).
 With the help of her gemstone, Pirena has the ability to control fire (including any related to the fiery element) and can shapeshift into anyone.
 She is currently ruling as the Hara (queen) of the newly rebuilt kingdom of Hathoria.
 She carries two swords named Baga and Siklab which can fuse into one sword.
 She formerly gained the ability to melt and burn things with her hands due to Bathaluman Ether's curse; she even died temporarily due to the curse.
 She is the love interest of a fiery Punjabwe named Azulan.
 After the last war at Encantadia, she and Azulan were married and had a child named Flamarra.
 She wears her red armor and was upgraded into an Etherian armor by Ether but she no longer wears the armor when she died by Ether's curse.